manew-c/manew-c/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [manassananchantaratin@gmail.com](mailto:manassananchantaratin@gmail.com)
-* 🧠  I'm learning about data warehouse, dataLake, ETL, big data and datapipeline
+* 🧠  I'm learning about data warehouse, dataLake, ETL, big data and data pipeline

 ### Skills